 Social infrastructure refers to the facilities, spaces, services and networks that support a community's quality of life and wellbeing.
 CN offers a variety of services and programs through its social infrastructure network, including community facilities, libraries, cultural institutions and open spaces.
-CN's Social Infrastructure Strategy 2022-2030 will provide an integrated framework for the planning, funding and delivery of social infrastructure for the next 20 years.
-The Local Social Strategy 2022 -2030 focuses on the activation of this social infrastructure through community programs and interventions, while ensuring the broad range of services provided to communities are applying equity, diversity and inclusion considerations in their design and approach.
+CN's draft Social Infrastructure Strategy 2022-2030 provides an integrated framework for the planning, funding and delivery of social infrastructure for the next 20 years.
+The Social Strategy 2030 focuses on the activation of this social infrastructure through community programs and interventions, while ensuring the broad range of services provided to communities are applying equity, diversity and inclusion considerations in their design and approach.